differentrain/YYProject.BytesSearch/README.md

 >Release: bytes pattern cost is 676.126699999998 , string pattern cost is 608.047799999999 , wildcard string pattern cost is 14577.6418, Boyer Moore algorithm implementation is 929.0357

-P.S: BM implementation that I have used is here : https://stackoverflow.com/a/6964519
+P.S: BM implementation that I have used is [here](https://stackoverflow.com/a/6964519).
 But notice that you should move these code to constructor, or this BM impl would be very slow:
 ```
 ComputeLast();
 ComputeMatch();